 One of the things I like most about my dad is that later in life, he’s started to love cooking!
 He has always loved to grill.
 Aside from fried egg sandwiches, it’s pretty much the only way I remember him cooking when I was a kid.
 But, he’s become a much more well-rounded cook in recent years!
 He calls me quite often for cooking advice, and he’s always telling me about awesome meals he’s made for my mom.
-He even printed off the chicken shawarma recipe from his daughter’s own blog, and made it.
-I felt so special.

 The two of us make Thanksgiving dinner an epic event, involving weeks of planning, shopping, phone calls and novel-length emails.
 Here we are, making a huge mess of the kitchen while hosting our first-ever Thanksgiving dinner a few years back.
 I mean seriously, I think every inch of counter space is covered in something.
 Perhaps, we’re not all that great at cleaning up after ourselves: